GLOBAL MARKETS-World stocks turn positive in May on Fed bets

 Global asset performance:http://tmsnrt.rs/2yaDPgn

-(Reporting by Wayne Cole in Sydney and Danilo Masoni in Milan; Editing by Sonali Desai and Susan Fenton)
+(Reporting by Danilo Masoni in Milan and Wayne Cole in Sydney; Editing by Sonali Desai and Susan Fenton)

 ((Danilo.Masoni@TR.com; +39-02-66129734; Reuters Messaging: danilo.masoni.thomsonreuters.com@reuters.net; On Twitter https://twitter.com/damasoni))